Is University of Arizona Global Campus Accredited?

 (WASC) Senior College and University Commission (WSCUC)

-Students may file a complaint by contacting the WASC Senior College and University Commission (WSCUC), the University’s regional accreditor.
-Any student desiring to file a complaint must satisfy specific criteria as published in the official Complaint and Third Party Comment Policy and must submit the required Complaint Form.
+Students may file a complaint by contacting the WASC Senior College and University Commission (WSCUC), the University’s institutional accreditor.
+Any student desiring to file a complaint must satisfy specific criteria as published in the official Complaint and Third-Party Comment Policy and must submit the required Complaint Form.
 The policy and form are available for download at https://www.wscuc.org/search/site/complaint.

 International Accreditation Council for Business Education